LiPtP0000/LiPtP0000.github.io/_posts/2024-09-28-tongxinwang-chapter-two.md

 2 | Data Link | Provides data link-specific services, such as error detection and correction, flow control, etc.
 1 | Physical | Provides physical-layer services, such as transmission of raw bits over a physical medium, such as copper or fiber optics.

-Here's a link for reference:[Protocol Layers and Service Model](https://blog.csdn.net/m0_52025973/article/details/115674167)
+Here's a link for reference: [Protocol Layers and Service Model](https://blog.csdn.net/m0_52025973/article/details/115674167)

 -----------